 3) The calf muscle is the furthest muscle group from the heart and hence suffers the most from vasoconstriction initiated by the sympathetic nervous system to preserve brain function under submaximal endurance efforts.
 The cross-sectional area, and hence vascular capacity of the blood vessels which feed and drain the calf are much smaller than those which supply the quadriceps and hamstrings above them.
-It is also a very heavily biased type-1 muscle fibre which means it is fantastic at producing massive power efforts for short periods of time (for example sprinting), but is significantly more inefficient when asked to perform aerobic endurance efforts.
+The gastrocnemius in particular is also a very heavily biased fast twitch muscle fibre which means it is fantastic at producing massive power efforts for short periods of time (for example sprinting), but is significantly more inefficient when asked to perform aerobic endurance efforts.
 It is therefore generally in our interests to minimise calf muscle recruitment during cycling.
-However, the calf is useful for sprinting both in and out of the saddle and for sudden speed changes during cycling as it is another lever arm which can be utilised for short burst efforts.
+However, the calf is useful for sprinting both in and out of the saddle and for sudden speed changes during cycling as it, via the foot, is effectively another lever arm which can be utilised for short burst efforts.
 Higher saddle position usually leads to a more toe-pointed cycling style and hence more calf muscle recruitment.
 Under heavy load, almost every cyclist will disengage the calf musculature and drop their heels more than when under light load.
 This effectively creates a different leg length and influences the effective saddle height.
 A compromise must be made.

 4) Seat setback alters the relationship of the pelvis to the crank as well.
 Generally, the further forwards the seat relative to crank, the more the quadriceps are utilised.
 Conversely a further back seat will engage the hamstring complex more due to increasing the ability of the leg to pull through the bottom of the stroke (think dragging your heels through the bottom of the stroke versus pushing down on a step machine).
 A compromise must be made to spread the fatigue as evenly between the two muscle groups as possible.